inha-leeyeon/20252-cse1103-week03-quiz2/README.md

 ## 2. Scoring Criteria (Total 5 points):

 - No compile errors: 1 point
-- The output of the arithmetic equations are correct: 2 point
+- The output of the arithmetic equations are correct: 1 point
+- The zero exception handling is implement: 1 point
-- The output of the calculate results are correct : 2 point
+- The output of the calculate results are correct: 2 point

 ## 3. Example: (Red font for input, blue font for output)